Villages and castles of the Parma and Piacenza hills

 How to plan your visit

-From here, from the Podere, all these places are reachable in just a few minutes by car.
+From the Podere, all these places are easily reachable.
 Here's how I combine them:

-- Scipione Castle + Salsomaggiore — ideal half-day, with the option of a stroll through the Liberty-style centre of Salso
+• Scipione Castle + Salsomaggiore — ideal half-day, with the option of a stroll through the Art Nouveau centre of Salso

-- Abbey of Chiaravalle — perfect for a visit of a couple of hours, best early in the morning when the silence of the cloister is total
+• Abbey of Chiaravalle — perfect for a visit of a couple of hours, best early in the morning

-If you'd like a ready-made route with timings and suggestions, check out our recommended itineraries: I've prepared one specifically for a day exploring villages and Parmigiano.
+If you'd like a ready-made route with timings and suggestions, check out our recommended itineraries.